blimjoe/overlay-rpi/README.md

 It may take hours depends on your processor power, your memory size, your disk speed and your Internet bandwidth.
 On a decent machine with 4 cores 8 threads, 16GB memory, files on regular HDD, and 100Mb broadband, it takes about 5 to 6 hours for the command to finish.

 ### When interrupted
 The build process is incremental.
-If it gets interrupted for any reason, you can always rerun the same command and it will resume the build instead of rebuild from scratch.
+If it gets interrupted for any reason, you can always rerun the same ```build_packages``` command and it will resume the build instead of rebuild from scratch.

 ### Read the output
-The build_packages command throw out a lot of information on the console.
+The ```build_packages``` command throw out a lot of information on the console.
 Fortunately those information are very well organized.

 * Red text: these are error messages and very likely will cause the build process to break.
 * Green text: these are useful messages printed by the build script itself.
 They are useful when debugging problem.
 * White text: these are regular information that mostly are printed by the commands called in the build script.
 They provide more details about the build process thus are also useful for debugging.

 ### Read the logs
-Most time the build_packages command spends on is running the ```emerge``` commands to build, install and pack those hundress of software packages required by the overlay.
+Most time the ```build_packages``` command spends on is running the ```emerge``` commands, to build, install and pack those hundress of software packages required by the overlay.
 The ```emerge``` command is from the portage system of Gentoo Linux.

 The ```emerge``` command saves the output of its building, installation and packing process into log files.
 These files are extremely useful if there is failure when building some package.
 Those log files are located under the ```/build/rpi/tmp/portage/logs``` directory of the chroot.
 They are plain text files so can be viewed by tools like ```less```, or ```more```, or editors such as ```vim```.